 While you do want to let your family know when you’re having a particularly intense period at work, Nawaz says it’s a good idea to unload your pent-up frustrations on someone else.
 This could be a colleague (who has firsthand experience with the source of your work stress), friend, or mentor — just make sure it’s someone who is willing to listen to you vent, act as a sounding board, and, when appropriate, offer advice.
 Talking about what’s bothering you with someone you trust (who happens not to be related to you) is a good way of getting any pent-up emotions out there, without putting a strain on your family relationships.

 Designate a “working late” day

 Not everyone is fortunate enough to have a job that ends at 5 or 6 p.m. every day.
 The trick for those of us who don’t is to be more selective with your time.
 To do this, Nawaz suggests selecting one evening a week as your dedicated night to work late.
-You can let your family know that you will be home later than normal, but that when you leave the office, you will be fully present at home.
+You can let your family know that you will be signing off later than normal, but that when you do, you will be fully present.
 Nawaz adds that it may be helpful to pick a set day each week to work late — that allows your family to make plans around your schedule, if necessary.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.